 Several owners report problems with the transmission early in the life of the Mariner, requiring time-consuming repairs.
 Despite its compact size, drivers say the Mariner feels tippy at high speeds, while road, tire, and engine noise intrudes annoyingly into the cabin.
 More than one driver noticed that the hood shakes when idling, which dealers explain is due to the way the engine has been placed to maximize fuel efficiency.
 Another common complaint focuses on the cumbersome process required to fold the rear seats, which requires removing the headrests.

 CarGurus reviews of the '09 Mariner highlight the SUV's safety record, higher-than-expected fuel economy, and nicely appointed interior.
 With its solid ride and standard equipment, the Mariner represents a good value for the money, according to one owner.
 And of course, the SYNC system earns rave reviews.
 The fairly similar '08 Mariner rates well for handling and interior roominess, but one reviewer dislikes the use of low-grade materials for the cabin.

-Talk about the 2009 Mercury Mariner
+Cars compared to 2009 Mercury Mariner

 Mercury Mariner Questions